alejandrobabio/nested_strong_parameters/README.md

 If in your Rails app you use strong_parameters with nested_attributes, and believe the old attr_accessible were easier to use.
 This gem is for you.

-NestedStrongParameters make simple the use of nested_attributes with strong_parameters.

 ## Installation

 Add this line to your application's Gemfile: